saitejesh-cyber/trust-before-intelligence-book/manuscript/06_chapter_5_intelligence_layers.md

     style Copyright fill:#ffffff,stroke:none,color:#666666
 ```

 "Three weeks," Swapna said.
-"Week 5: Layer 3—semantic infrastructure.
-Business glossary with 2,400 clinical terms, entity resolution across all provider and patient systems, clinical concept mapping to SNOMED, ICD-10, and LOINC.[3][4][5]
-Week 6: Layer 4 stages 1-5—vector database deployment with 10 million document embeddings, hybrid retrieval pipeline, reranking optimization, context assembly.
-Week 7: Layer 4 stages 6-7—LLM integration with multi-model routing, semantic caching activation.
+"Week 5: Layer 3 semantic infrastructure.
+Business glossary with 2,400 clinical terms, entity resolution across all provider and patient systems, clinical concept mapping to SNOMED, ICD-10, and LOINC.[3][4][5].
+Week 6: Layer 4 stages 1-5 vector database deployment with 10 million document embeddings, hybrid retrieval pipeline, reranking optimization, context assembly.
+Week 7: Layer 4 stages 6-7 LLM integration with multi-model routing, semantic caching activation.
 By Friday of Week 7, we'll have our first fully intelligent query."

 Marcus raised the key question: "How do we get from 47% accuracy to 85%+?"

 "The semantic layer is the bridge," Swapna answered.
 "Right now, 'Dr. Martinez' hits three different ID systems and returns confusion.
-With entity resolution, 'Dr. Martinez' resolves to a single golden ID—provider_npi=1234567890—that connects all three systems.
+With entity resolution, 'Dr. Martinez' resolves to a single golden ID,provider_npi=1234567890, that connects all three systems.
 The agent knows exactly who we're talking about before it even queries."

 "And the RAG pipeline?"
 Sarah asked.

 "RAG grounds the LLM in our actual data.[8]
-Instead of generating responses from training data—which leads to hallucinations—the agent retrieves specific records from our systems, assembles them as context, and generates responses based on what it actually found.
+Instead of generating responses from training data which leads to hallucinations, the agent retrieves specific records from our systems, assembles them as context, and generates responses based on what it actually found.
 The 847 Martinez records become the 3 most relevant records about Dr. Sarah Martinez's schedule, with citations pointing to source systems."

 Dr. Torres leaned forward.
 "What about clinical safety?
 We can't have the agent hallucinating medication dosages or missing allergies."

 "Healthcare-specific guardrails are built into the prompt architecture," Swapna explained.
 "The LLM is instructed to cite every clinical claim from retrieved sources.
 If it cannot find supporting documentation, it must say so rather than fabricate.
-And for high-risk queries—medication orders, diagnostic interpretations—we route to human review through Layer 5 governance workflows.
+And for high-risk queries, medication orders, diagnostic interpretations,we route to human review through Layer 5 governance workflows.
 But governance is Chapter 6.
 First, we build intelligence."

 Sarah stood.
 "Phase 2 approved.
 Let's make the data intelligent."

 ---

-## PART 3: LAYER 3—SEMANTIC LAYER
+## PART 3: LAYER 3 - SEMANTIC LAYER

-Sarah's directive—"make the data intelligent"—began with Layer 3.
+Sarah's directive "make the data intelligent" began with Layer 3.
 Before agents could reason, they needed to understand.

 ### Translating Human Language to Agent Queries

-Layer 3 is the business understanding layer—a machine-readable representation of your organization's concepts, terminology, and relationships that agents can navigate without knowing database schemas, table names, or join logic.
+Layer 3 is the business understanding layer, a machine-readable representation of your organization's concepts, terminology, and relationships that agents can navigate without knowing database schemas, table names, or join logic.

 The semantic layer translates human language to data structures.[1]
-When a care coordinator asks "Show me patients needing diabetes follow-up," it resolves this to: diagnosis codes E11.*, HbA1c lab results > 7.0, last appointment > 90 days, excluding deceased patients—automatically, without the coordinator writing SQL or knowing which tables contain which fields.
+When a care coordinator asks "Show me patients needing diabetes follow-up," it resolves this to: diagnosis codes E11.*, HbA1c lab results > 7.0, last appointment > 90 days, excluding deceased patients automatically, without the coordinator writing SQL or knowing which tables contain which fields.

-**Diagram 5: Layer 3—Semantic Layer Architecture**
+**Diagram 5: Layer 3 -Semantic Layer Architecture**

 ```mermaid
 flowchart TB